imhicihu/Good-practices-on-repository-creation/README.md

 # Rationale # [![](https://img.shields.io/bitbucket/issues-raw/atlassian/python-bitbucket.svg?style=flat-square)]()

-The purpose of this repo is a way of checklist when I create a brand new repository.
+The purpose of this repo is a way of checklist when we create a brand new repository.

 ### What is this repository for? ###